 The Advisory Board provides valuable advice on strategy and policy, and plays a critical role in the School’s development by providing top-level connections and collaboration.

-Director’s Advisory Group
+Dean’s Advisory Group

-The Alumni Advisory Council supports the Alumni Relations team in managing the alumni network, by ensuring that all services, resources and benefits meet the needs of the membership.
+The Alumni Council supports the Alumni Relations team in managing the alumni network, by ensuring that all services, resources and benefits meet the needs of the membership.

 The Council is made up of alumni from the international community and represent a range of programmes across the Cambridge Judge Business School.
 They are elected by their peers – as well as staff representatives from the Business School.
 The Council convenes four times a year, with meetings supplemented with regular online and telephone communication.